Exbury House

 Exbury House is an English country house in Exbury and Lepe, Hampshire, situated on the edge of the New Forest.

 It is a Grade II* listed building with associated Grade II* listed parkland and gardens.

 The house consists of an 18th-century core which was redesigned and refaced in 1927.
-Constructed of brick and ashlar with a slate roof, it has a rectangular floor plan (with one corner sliced off), 3 storeys and a parapet around the roof.
-The long side garden frontage has 9 bays and a colonnaded entrance.
-The main entrance front on the sliced off corner has 5-bays.
+Constructed of brick and ashlar with a slate roof, it has a rectangular floor plan (with one corner sliced off), three storeys and a parapet around the roof.
+The long side garden frontage has nine bays and a colonnaded entrance.
+The main entrance front on the sliced-off corner has five bays.

 The gardens (see Exbury Gardens) were laid out by Lionel de Rothschild between 1919 and 1939 and contain specialist collections of rhododendrons and other species.
+Whilst the gardens are open to the public, the house is not.